terrywbrady/UsingAppScript/PITCHME.md

 #####  Example 2: Run it for yourself
 - Make an edit
 - Send email
 - Publish to Google Sites.
-See the following <a target="_blank" href="https://sites.google.com/a/georgetown.edu/examples/rotasearch">example</a>
+See the following <a target="_blank" href="https://sites.google.com/a/georgetown.edu/examples/rotasearch">Google Sites example</a>
 - Create a trigger to call "sendRota" on a daily basis

 #VSLIDE